 The professional licensing boards, commissions, and committees within the Indiana Professional Licensing Agency are charged with the responsibility of disciplining licensees who have violated practice standards, acted dishonestly, or acted unethically.
 The standards of practice are located in IC 25-1-9 (health professions) and IC 25-1-11 (non-health professions).
 Additional standards of conduct may be contained in the individual board, commission, or committee statutes and rules.
 Want to know if your treatment provider has been the subject of discipline?
 To find out, begin your search by clicking here.

-For a complete list of the Indiana statues and rules covering the health profession in Indiana click here.
+For a complete list of the Indiana statutes and rules covering the health profession in Indiana click here.

 For more information regarding disciplinary actions taken against individual licensees is available online.

-To visit the Indiana’s Consumer Protection Division click here.
+To visit Indiana’s Consumer Protection Division click here.

 To fill out a patient abuse or neglect complaint click here.